danac/world-trade-viz/README.md

 Sample
 ------

 The following shows the production and trade of soybeans around the world.
 Each ribbon represents a trade between two regions and is colored according to the exporting region's color.
+Quantities are given in millions of tonnes.

 ![World-wide soybean trade in 2011](https://bitbucket.org/danachristen/world-trade-viz/raw/master/doc/soybeans_2011.jpg)